DaemonSnake/ObjectC/README.md

   -scope(...) principle from Dlang</br>
   -A custom ABI for methods described as follow : type name_'number_of_arguments'(...)</br>
   -foreach() keyword using coroutines (yield)</br>

+Disclamer: this project relies heavily gcc's extensions to the C language.
+Most of thoses exist in clang under a different name but not all.
+Therefore, for now, clang support is not a priority.
+Once we feel confident in tagging the project in 1.0 then things may change.
+The main prority is to improve the language and implement the above features.

+Thanks.